dotlang/language/README.md

 5. You can omit function output type and let compiler infer it, only if it has no body (Examples 4, 6 and 8).
 6. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 6, 7 and 8).
 7. Each function must have an output type.
 Even if it does not return anything, output type will be `nothing`.
-8. Function output can be struct type with or without field names (Examples 5 and 7).
+8. Function output can be struct type without field names or with a named struct type (Examples 5 and 7).
+In other words, you cannot define a new type at the time of function definition.
 9. You can define variadic functions by having an array input as the last input.
 When user wants to call it, he can provide an array literal with any number of elements needed.
 10. The function in example 9 will be invoked if the input is either `int` or `Point` or `int|Point`.
 11. There should not be ambiguity when calling a function.
 So having functions on examples 9 and 3 in same compilation is invalid.
 12. If a function is implemented in the runtime or core sub-system, it's body will be written as `{...}`
 13. Only local variables are mutable.
 So function cannot modify it's inputs.
-14. You can call a function or lambda which accepts an int with `int|string` only if you are sure it contains an integer.
-Other method is to define two functions with same signature, one for int and one for string.
-15. You can call a function that accepts `int|string` with either `int` or `string` or `int|string`.
+14. You can call a function that accepts `int|string` with either `int` or `string` or `int|string`.
-16. You can combine multiple expressions on the same line using comma as separator.
-17. You can use `_` as the name of function input to state you don't need it's value.
+15. You can use `_` as the name of function input to state you don't need it's value.

 ## Invocation